lfender6445/auto_pilot/README.md

 use this ruby gem to convert your [stackoverflow](http://www.stackoverflow.com/) profile to a [jekyll blog](http://jekyllrb.com/)

-in its current form, autopilot will fetch questions for a specifc user and convert them to markdown (jekyll ready) or html
+autopilot will fetch questions for a specifc user and convert them to markdown or html.

 ## how do i
 - install autpilot?